NotoriousArnav/MarkdownEditor/README.md

 # YAME: Yet another Markdown Editor
 YAME is a simple and lightweight Markdown editor built with React.
 It allows users to write and preview Markdown content in real-time.

-> **Baptism of Code Ongoing, to remove the sins of the developer, future commits may contain breaking Changes**
+> **Baptism of Code Ongoing, to remove the sins of the developer, future commits may contain breaking Changes.**
+>
 > **Quickstart Guide on Making Extensions are now provided.
 Read [MAKING_EXTENSIONS.md](MAKING_EXTENSIONS.md)**

 ![Screenshot](public/screenshot-1.png)